 When it comes to stepping through the tasks, there are two main options.
 We can either:

-• run the task again via redo or r; or
+- run the task again via

-If we return to our example and redo our task, we will see that spine1 is configured with the required interfaces as we have corrected the input argument.
-We've not done this for spine2, which is why when we then run continue, we see another error.
+our task, we will see that spine1 is configured with the required interfaces as we have corrected the input argument.
+We've not done this for spine2, which is why when we then run continue

 [spine1-nxos] TASK: Create L3 interfaces (debug)> redo